ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part4.md

 }
 ```

-We can then check for the subgroup property by using the method `subgroupOfList(...).isGroup`.
+We can then check for the subgroup property with the method `subgroupOfList(...).isGroup`.

 ```typescript
 console.assert(Zmod6.subgroupOfList([0]).isGroup);